x4Cx58x54/writing/docs/web/css-cheatsheet.md

    font-size:130%;
 }
 ```
 This targets all the paragraphs on the page.

-**ID selectors**
+#### ID selectors

-The HTML
+HTML:
 ```html
 <div id="intro">
    <p> This paragraph is in the intro section.</p>
 </div>
 ```

-The CSS
+CSS:
 ```css
 #intro {
    color: white;